TONYSKYZENG/CCIOTLabs/README.md

 2. 'Connected' will remove the 'Connecting' once you can successfully connect to SUTD-Wifi, and you will see tour IP
 3. The temperature readings is displayed on OLED and updated every second.
 ### Known Issues
-Please disconnect the ds18b20 module when flashing
+Please disconnect the ds18b20 module when flashing, if there are some errors.